Rental Guides · Last updated 2 June 2026

 Why Do So Many People Share Flats in La Linea?

-It's not just workers from Gibraltar either.
-Young locals, students at the University of Cadiz campus in Algeciras, and people who've moved to the Campo de Gibraltar area for work all end up in house shares here.
+It is not just workers from Gibraltar either.
+Young locals, students attending the University of Cadiz in nearby Algeciras, and people who have moved to the Campo de Gibraltar area for work all end up in house shares here.
 The demand is consistent year-round.

 What Does a Room in a Shared Flat Cost in 2026?

-Prices have moved around over the last couple of years, partly because of the July 2026 treaty anticipation pushing demand for accommodation close to the border.
-Here's a realistic range for 2026:
+Prices have shifted over the last couple of years, partly because of anticipation around the July 2026 treaty pushing demand for accommodation close to the border.
+The following ranges reflect what public portal listings show for La Linea in 2026:

 Room Type Monthly Price (all-in) Notes

 Small single room, older building €300 to €380 Basic but functional.
-Usually Centro or outskirts.
+Usually Centro or peripheral barrios.

 Standard double room €380 to €480 Most common type available.
 Prices include utilities and WiFi in most cases.